Published On: Nov 14 2013 06:02:11 PM ESTUpdated On: Aug 18 2015 02:00:00 AM EDT

 Karen Malina White (left) played Charmaine Brown, Pam's best friend.
 She appeared on "The Cosby Show" for 14 episodes over its last two seasons and also became a regular on the final season of "A Different World."

 White, who also starred alongside Morgan Freeman in 1989's "Lean on Me," had recurring roles on "Roc," "Hangin' with Mr. Cooper," "The Fresh Prince of Bel-Air" and "My So-Called Life," and also starred alongside her "Cosby Show" castmate Malcolm-Jamal Warner in the sitcom "Malcolm & Eddie" from 1996 to 2000.
 From 2001 to 2005, she also lent her voice to the character of Dijonay Jones on the Disney Channel animated series "The Proud Family."
-She's most recently had cameos on the TV series "Suits," "Southland" and "The Mentalist."
+She's most recently had cameos on the TV series "Southland," "The Mentalist" and "How to Get Away with Murder," and is a regular on the Disney Channel series "I Didn't Do It" (pictured).

 Michelle Thomas played Justine Phillips, Theo's longtime girlfriend, making appearances in nine episodes from 1988 to 1990.
 Thomas went on to play Myra Monkhouse, Steve Urkel's girlfriend, on "Family Matters" and briefly played aspiring singer Callie Rogers Stark on the soap opera "The Young and the Restless."
 She also had a real-life relationship with Malcolm-Jamal Warner.
 She died of stomach cancer at age 29 in December 1998 with Warner reportedly at her side.